-- Set your raw pork chops out 30 minutes before cooking and season well with salt.
+- Set your raw pork chops out 30 minutes before cooking, dry thoroughly with a paper towel, and season well with salt and pepper.

 - Bring your skillet to medium-high heat before adding about 2 tablespoons of cooking oil.

-- Use a paper towel to thoroughly dry each pork chop before placing the pork chops into the hot skillet.
+- Place the pork chops into the hot skillet.
 For best results, do not overcrowd the pan.